Illegal Migration Act 2023: Provisions commenced on 20 July 2023

+All other provisions require Regulations to commence, and those which have, in some cases have been repealed or suspended.

+Reactions

+The bill and subsequent Act was generally met with backlash from UK rights groups and United Nations agencies, and questions about its legality (to question Parliamentary sovereignty) were raised.

 The bill drew criticism from BBC sports presenter Gary Lineker, who posted tweets about the plans, including one in which he described its language as "not dissimilar to that used by Germany in the 30s".
-The BBC subsequently removed him from his presenting role on Match of the Day, saying Lineker's statement violated their impartiality policy.
+The BBC removed him from co-presenting Match of the Day, saying Lineker's statement violated their impartiality policy.
 The company's actions led to other journalists and commentators withdrawing in support of Lineker.